 Grant Description:

-Juntos Indiana will provide Latino youth and their parents in Indiana communities with resources covering 4-H Life Skills, dropout prevention, mental health, social condition, academic success, and workforce and college preparation.
+Juntos Indiana will provide youth and their parents in Indiana communities with resources covering 4-H Life Skills, dropout prevention, mental health, academic success, and preparation for both workforce and college opportunities.

 Contact(s):